Find out about organisations and websites that help and support people affected by cancer and its treatment.

 Lancing Business Park,

-This commercial company provides waterproof covers for dressings or casts on arms and legs.
-So you can keep a cast or PICC line dry while swimming or taking a bath or shower.
-Ask your specialist or nurse about getting one on the NHS or you can buy one direct from the company.
-There are full details and a price list on their website.
+A company that provides waterproof covers for dressings or casts on arms and legs.
+You can keep a PICC line dry while swimming or taking a bath or shower, Ask your specialist or nurse about getting one on the NHS or you can buy one direct from the company.

-A charity set up by the cosmetics industry.
-Volunteer beauty therapists provide skincare and make up workshops for women undergoing cancer treatment.
-All guests are provided with a goodie bag.
-It has been running for 21 years and workshops are held in over 83 hospitals and specialist cancer support centres across the UK.
-Find your nearest workshop and read more about the work of the charity on their website.
+This charity provides skincare and make up workshops for women undergoing cancer treatment.
+They have been running for 22 years and workshops are held in 86 hospitals and support centres across the UK.
+You can find your nearest workshop and read more about the work of the charity on their website.

 Spracklen House, East wing